h-lima/sabinaHSBM/README.md

 ## Overview

-The ***sabinaHSBM*** R package offers an advanced tool for predicting and reconstructing links in bipartite binary networks using the **Hierarchical Stochastic Block Model (HSBM)**.
-Networks are widely used across various fields to represent complex relationships and interactions—from ecological systems to social structures—capturing the underlying patterns and connections between entities or nodes.
-However, real-world networks are often incomplete and may contain errors due to sampling constraints, making reliable link prediction essential to enhance network accuracy and completeness.
+The ***sabinaHSBM*** R package makes the **Hierarchical Stochastic Block Model (HSBM)** available for predicting and reconstructing links in bipartite binary networks, a powerful tool for researchers in fields such as ecology, sociology, and data science.
+Networks are essential in representing complex systems, from species associations to social connections, but real-world networks often contain missing or spurious links due to sampling limitations.
+Accurately identifying these gaps and correcting errors enhances our understanding and reliability of network analyses.

-***sabinaHSBM*** addresses these challenges by implementing a powerful HSBM-based approach that uses both observed interactions and the inherent structural patterns within networks to identify missing (*missing links*) and potentially erroneous links (*spurious links*).
+***sabinaHSBM*** addresses these challenges by implementing a powerful HSBM-based approach that uses both observed interactions and the inherent structural patterns within networks to identify unoberved or unrealized (*missing links*) and potentially erroneous links (*spurious links*).
 Among the various network reconstruction techniques, HSBM stands out for its effectiveness, providing a nonparametric network reconstruction based on Bayesian inference that assigns error probabilities to observed and unobserved links.
 This approach minimizes subjective decisions, enabling robust statistical inference and model selection.

-Although HSBM is available as part of Python's `graph-tool` package, its adoption has been limited among R users across disciplines. ***sabinaHSBM*** bridges this gap, making HSBM accessible in R and providing a practical tool for researchers to:
+With ***sabinaHSBM***, users can:

-- Reconstruct complex bipartite networks, even from incomplete or unreliable data.
+- **Reconstruct complex networks** from partial or uncertain data.
-- Generate probability estimates for unobserved or potentially misrecorded links, enhancing network accuracy.
+- **Estimate probabilities for missing or spurious links**, increasing network accuracy.
-- Identify groups within networks based on interaction patterns, uncovering insights into structural organization.
+- **Identify hierarchical groups** based on link patterns, uncovering insights into network structure.
-- Visualize hierarchical partitions of reconstructed networks.

-The accessibility of ***sabinaHSBM*** for R users opens this advanced methodology to a wider community, empowering researchers across diverse fields to conduct accurate link predictions, address data quality issues, and gain a deeper understanding of complex network structures in their respective domains.
+- **Visualize network partitions**, making patterns in large and complex networks more interpretable.

+This package provides an R-native environment to explore and validate link predictions, making HSBM-based network reconstruction accessible across systems.

+Although ***sabinaHSBM*** relies on the  Python's `graph-tool` library ([Peixoto, 2014](https://doi.org/10.6084/m9.figshare.1164194)), which is Linux-only, we’ve made HSBM’s capabilities accessible to all R users by offering a pre-configured Docker container.
+This container includes all necessary dependencies, enabling seamless use on Windows and Mac as well, so researchers on any platform can leverage the power of ***sabinaHSBM*** without compatibility concerns.

 ## Key Features of ***sabinaHSBM***: #@@@JMB a esto hay que darle una vuelta para enfatizar las virtudes del paquete